 Gently fold in 1 c. frozen or fresh washed blueberries.

 Spoon batter into muffin pan wells.

 Sprinkle tops with raw sugar (affiliate) for a nice, bakery-style crunch

-Bake at 350 for 30 minutes or until golden brown.
+Bake at 350 for about 25 minutes until they spring back to the touch and are golden brown.

 Serve hot with dairy-free butter or let cool and store in an airtight container.